• Skip to primary navigation

 Once golden brown, it's ready for pouring it into a heatproof container.
 Set a timer for 20 minutes, and let your brown butter cool on the counter.

-Step-by-Step Cookie Recipe Instruction
+Step-by-Step Cookie Recipe Instructions

 After you’ve browned your butter, preheat oven to 350 degrees Fahrenheit and start measuring out all your other ingredients.